gautamsagarnsit/gautamsagarnsit/README.md

 - 👋 Hi, I’m @gautamsagarnsit
-- 👀 I’m interested in Machine Learning, Computer Vision and NLP
+- 👀 I’m interested in Machine Learning and Multimodal deep learning
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning systems programming
 - 💞️ I’m looking to collaborate on projects in above mentioned fields
 - 📫 How to reach me: Email: gautamsagarnsit@gmail.com